Qumulo/docs/hardware/hpe-apollo-4200-gen9/getting-started.md

 ## Step 2: Boot by Using the Qumulo Core USB Drive Installer

+{% include caution.html content="If your node contains any live data, *don't* run the FVT." %}

 1. On the **HPE ProLiant** boot screen, press **F11**.

    {% include note.html content="The **Boot Menu** page might take a few minutes to appear." %}